TL-B language

 bool_false$0 = Bool;

-has two tags 0
+has two tags: 0

 and 1

 .
-Codegen pseudocode might look like:
+The code generation pseudocode might look like this:

 class Bool: